 Imputation provides us with a set of high-density genotypes (or probability-adjusted allelic dosage values) that can be analyzed using GWAS-style test procedures.
 When you step back and look at the process, you might say that imputation is little more than a computationally-intensive procedure for selecting tag-SNPs.
 Think about it.
 We use probabilistic methods to construct haplotypes from low-density data, then compare those haplotypes with high-density data to identify individual SNPs that can be used to represent the haplotypes in association tests.

 In order to discover a new association that wasn’t evident in the original GWAS, an associated/causal SNP would only need to be represented on one imputed haplotype.
 The causal SNP would need to have moderate LD with multiple SNPs genotyped in the GWAS, but no correlations strong enough for those observed SNPs to be significant in the GWAS.
 It is certainly possible for this to happen.
 Simulations of this scenario can be created.
 But you don’t necessarily need to do imputation to find this association—you can probably find it with relatively simple haplotype tests.

 The Golden Helix SNP and Variation Suite (SVS) software has extensive functionality to look beyond single-SNP associations in GWAS.
 These options include haplotype analysis, runs of homozygosity (ROH) analysis, and multiple regression analysis that models the combined contributions of neighboring SNPs.
 All of these methods have the potential to uncover hidden associations that might not be apparent from testing individual SNPs in a standard GWAS approach.

-Please join us on February 11 for a webinar presentation titled “Getting More from GWAS.”
-In this webcast, we will review some fundamentals of GWAS and the analytic features available in SVS, with particular emphasis on haplotypes, ROH, and other multi-marker analysis methods.
+Our previously recorded webcast, “Getting More from GWAS” reviews some fundamentals of GWAS and the analytic features available in SVS, with particular emphasis on haplotypes, ROH, and other multi-marker analysis methods.